|ATLAS regional sections

 20. Academic tourism researchers will increasingly be challenged to undertake research that is relevant and future-orientated.
 The challenge will increasingly be to create knowledge that can contribute to appropriate planning, development, management and marketing of tourism on the part of both public and private sector stakeholders, so as to enhance sustainable tourism competitiveness and inclusive growth.
 In this regard political and funding issues related to academic research should also be addressed as a priority.

 In 2014-2015 also a number of new publications were issued.
-First of all again a thematic proceeding of ATLAS Africa conferences (Volume 9) was published, titled Sustainability, Tourism and Africa: A natural link.
+First of all again a thematic proceeding of ATLAS Africa conferences (Volume 9), titled Sustainability, Tourism and Africa: A natural link, was published.
 A 10th Volume will be issued later this year.
 Two other publications which discuss the current state of tourism in Africa, in which also contributions of ATLAS Africa members can be found, are:

 The best news this year is the publication of a special issue, which emerges from the ATLAS Africa Conference held in Kigali Rwanda.